Qloapps/QloApps/README.md

 Hotel Commerce
 --------
 Hotel Commerce is Hotel Booking  & Reservarion system .
 Using this you can  easily launch your hotel booking website  and even  manage your offline booking too .
 This package is developed on top of Prestashop 1.6.
+For more info you can visit : http://qloapps.com
 Demo
 --------
 FrontEnd : http://prestashop.webkul.com/hotel-reservation/ </br>